-Invalid Care Allowance Weekly paid benefit for people of working age who give up working to look after someone receiving Attendance Allowance.

-War Disability
+Invalid Care Allowance

-Payable to members of the armed forces disabled in the 1914-18 war or after 2nd September 1939.
-Merchant seamen and civilians disabled in the Second World War are also eligible.
+Weekly paid benefit for people of working age who give up working to look after someone receiving Attendance Allowance.
+War Disability Payable to members of the armed forces disabled in the 1914- civilians disabled in the Second World War are also eligible.

-Pension

 The amount paid varies according to an individual's rank and the extent of the disability.

-Incapacity Benefit
+Pension war or after 2nd September 1939.
+Merchant seamen and

-This was introduced in April 1995.
-It replaces NI Sickness Benefit and Invalidity Benefit which officially do not exist any more.
-If a respondent reports receiving NI Sickness Benefit and/or Invalidity Benefit, code as Incapacity Benefit and record total amount received in grid.
+Incapacity This was introduced in April 1995.
+It replaces NI Sickness Benefit Benefit and Invalidity Benefit which officially do not exis total amount received in grid.

+Benefit and Invalidity Benefit which officially do not exist any more.
+If a respondent reports receiving NI Sickness Benefit and/or Invalidity Benefit, code as Incapacity Benefit and record